Native American Heritage Month

 Jayhawk Coffee Break

-The coffee break will feature three colleagues from our Native American Biographical Posters.
-This event will take place on Microsoft Teams in The Cart meeting room.
-Additional details are available on the myKUMC intranet (login required).
+November 17: The coffee break featured three colleagues from the Native American Biographical Posters.
+This event took place on Microsoft Teams in The Cart meeting room.

 Community Conversations: COVID-19's Impact on the Native American Population